defi-wonderland/handbook/sites/optimism/docs/interoperability/messaging-protocol.md

 Interop supports both messaging models:
 - **Push**: The source contract emits a message.
 A relayer submits it on the destination chain.
 Used by `L2ToL2CrossDomainMessenger`.
-- **Pull**: An event is emitted on origin chain, and on destination, `validateMessage()` on `CrossL2Inbox` is called to verify and process it.
+- **Pull**: An event is emitted on the origin chain, and destination, `validateMessage()` on `CrossL2Inbox` is called to verify and process it.

 Use push messaging to trigger cross-chain contract execution.
 Use pull messaging to verify attestations or read logs emitted by other chains.

 :::warning L1 is not part of native interop
 The OP Stack’s native interop protocol (using access lists and `CrossL2Inbox`) only works between OP Chains (L2 ↔ L2).
-It cannot be used for L1 ↔ L2 messaging, since Ethereum does not support access list validation at consensus level.
+It cannot be used for L1 ↔ L2 messaging, since Ethereum does not support access list validation at the consensus level.
 L1 messaging continues to use classic bridge contracts with Merkle proofs.
 :::

 ## Safety and the Message Graph